Princess Claire of Luxembourg: Personal life

 Lademacher met Prince Félix of Luxembourg while studying at Collège Alpin International Beau Soleil.
 The couple attended the wedding of Prince Félix's cousin, Archduke Imre of Austria, in Washington, D.C., in September 2012.
 In October, they attended the wedding of his older brother Hereditary Grand Duke Guillaume and Countess Stéphanie de Lannoy, but were not allowed to sit together at the ceremony.

-On 13 December, the grand ducal household confirmed that Lademacher was engaged to marry Prince Felix.
+On 13 December, the grand ducal household confirmed that Lademacher was engaged to marry Prince Félix.
 Lademacher was presented to the press at the Château de Berg on 27 December.
 The civil wedding took place on 17 September 2013 in Königstein im Taunus, Germany, it being customary that weddings take place in the bride's place of residence.
 A religious ceremony followed on 21 September at the Sainte Marie-Madeleine Basilica in Saint-Maximin-la-Sainte-Baume, France.

 Upon her marriage, Claire became a princess of Luxembourg with the style of Royal Highness.
-Since the wedding, the couple has been living in the south of France at the Château Les Crostes, a winery in Lorgues that has been owned by the Lademacher family for many years.
+Since their wedding, they live in the south of France at the Château Les Crostes, a winery in Lorgues that has been owned by the Lademacher family for many years.
 She is co-founder of the Young Empire company, a children’s clothing and decorating brand.
-Since August 2018, the family lives in Frankfurt am Main, Germany.